isomerpages/govtech-stp/_atp-brunei/01c-atp-faq.md

 #### 33. I require a pre-departure COVID-19 PCR test result certificate to meet the entry requirements of my next onward destination after my stay in Singapore.
 How can I take a pre-departure COVID-19 PCR test in Singapore?

 The pre-departure COVID-19 PCR test may only be administered at selected clinics and testing centres as listed [here](https://go.gov.sg/covid19pcrtestproviders).
-You will need your ATP approval letter and a confirmed flight ticket for your next onward destination to be eligible to take a pre-departure COVID-19 PCR test in Singapore.
-There is no need to seek separate approval to take the test.

 Please contact any of the listed clinics or testing centres and make an appointment as early as possible.
 If you do not make a prior appointment, there is no guarantee that there will be a time slot for you; and you may not get your results in time for your departure flight.
+You are responsible for checking that your testing window is in line with your destination country/region’s requirement.

 You are required to bear the cost of your pre-departure COVID-19 PCR test.
 Please check with your clinic or testing centre for the cost of the test.
 You are also responsible for:
 - Ensuring the date and time of your test meet the entry requirements of your next onward destination; and